 Is there a curfew?

-Are there requirements for physical appearance (i.e. piercings, tattoos, etc.)?
+Are there requirements for physical appearance (i.e., piercings, tattoos, etc.)?

 What are the policies about drugs, alcohol, and tobacco?

-Girl Scouts of Alaska is completely tobacco-free including sites that are owned, leased, and/or operated by Girl Scouts of Alaska.
+Girl Scouts of Alaska is completely tobacco-free, including sites that are owned, leased, and/or operated by Girl Scouts of Alaska.
 This includes smoking, vaping, chewing, and any other form of tobacco.

 How does food work?

 At day camp, you’ll bring your own lunch and eat it with campers each day.
+At times, there may be restrictions due to allergies to staff or campers.

 In the traveling day camp, you’ll either purchase your food in each community or pre-purchase and package your food (during staff training) to be mailed to you throughout the summer.
 We’ll help you figure out which option is the best fit for you.